Too Darn Hot (horse): Background

 Too Darn Hot was bred in England by his owner, Andrew Lloyd Webber's Watership Down Stud.
 Lloyd Webber later explained that although the stud usually puts its colts up for auction, Too Darn Hot had suffered an injury as a foal and was thought unlikely to find a buyer.
 The colt was sent into training with John Gosden in Newmarket, Suffolk.

-He was sired by Dubawi a top-class son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
-At stud, Dubawi has been a highly-successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
+He was sired by Dubawi a son of Dubai Millennium, whose wins included the Irish 2,000 Guineas and the Prix Jacques Le Marois.
+At stud, Dubawi has been a successful breeding stallion, siring major winners such as Monterosso, Al Kazeem, Makfi, Lucky Nine and Night of Thunder.
 Too Darn Hot's dam Dar Re Mi was an outstanding racemare whose wins included the Pretty Polly Stakes, Yorkshire Oaks and Sheema Classic.
 Her other foals have included So Mi Dar (Musidora Stakes) and La Ti Dar (runner-up in the St Leger).
 Dar Re Mi was a daughter of Darara who won the Prix Vermeille and was a half sister to Darshaan.